QuilibriumNetwork/ceremonyclient/go-libp2p/p2p/host/resource-manager/docs/allowlist.md

 transient resource scopes.
 If it wasn't an allowlisted multiaddr it fails as before.

-When an allowlisted connection is tied to a peer id and transfered with `ConnManagementScope.SetPeer`, we check if that peer id matches the expected value in the allowlist (if it exists).
+When an allowlisted connection is tied to a peer id and transferred with `ConnManagementScope.SetPeer`, we check if that peer id matches the expected value in the allowlist (if it exists).
 If it does not match, we attempt to transfer this resource to the normal system and peer scope.
 If that transfer